christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

     <section>
         <section>
-            Only using a single vertical slide is also fine; this has the same effect as if you'd be using a plain horizontal slide
+            Only using a single vertical slide is also fine;<br />
+            this has the same effect as a plain horizontal slide
         </section>
     </section>
     ...